andrewtavis/wikirec/README.md

 # To-Do [`↩`](#contents) <a id="to-do"></a>

+Please see the [contribution guidelines](https://github.com/andrewtavis/wikirec/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to this project.
+Work that is in progress or could be implemented includes:

-- Devising methods to best combine recommendations for more than one input (including an option for distinterest)
+- Devising methods to best combine recommendations for more than one input (including an option for disinterest)

 - Adding arguments to [data_utils.input_conversion_dict()](https://github.com/andrewtavis/wikirec/blob/main/wikirec/data_utils.py) based on Wikipedia languages to simplify parsing arguments